(This project is worth 20 points.)

 Do not simply judge by counting the number of stars!
 Many times, dozens, hundreds, or thousands of “fake” reviews are posted to inflate ratings, or to deflate competitor ratings.
 You must read the reviews to see if they appear fake or not.
 Fake reviews have little real content, and are usually short.
 Learn how to spot fake reviews!

-Lookup the “JetPal Premium Classic Aviator UV400 Sunglasses with Options for Flash Mirror and Polarized Lens” product on Amazon.com, and read some of the reviews.
+Lookup the “Ready to Fumble (The Worst Detective Ever) Volume 1” product (it's a book) on Amazon.com, and read some of the reviews.
 What do you think of this product?

 Now, copy the URL of that product (not the review page but the product itself) and check it out on FakeSpot.com.
 (FakeSpot.com which will analyze the reviews for any Amazon or Yelp product.)
 What is your opinion of the product now?
-Go back and check some of the reviews for both the sunglasses and the speakers.
+Go back and check some of the reviews for both the book and the speakers.
 Were you able to find any fake reviews?
+(Note that just because a project has many fake reviews, doesn't mean the product is good or bad.
+Rather it means you need to check the product and reviews carefully and critically!)

 Based on the bookmarks on delicious.com, what is a good website to locate “song lyrics”?
 What is the chorus to the song Louie Louie by the Kingsmen (to search, click next to “@wpollock”, and type in some search terms)?